Base11Studios/base11site/_clients/sorority-phi-sigma-rho.md

 ---

 Custom website built for the [Phi Sigma Rho National Sorority](http://www.phisigmarho.org/).
-The site is a a content management system built using Drupal.
+The site is a content management system built using Drupal, complete with a public facing section and a member's only portal with authentication, news, event planning, and e-commerce.

 ## Features